 You must complete the Post-Operative Cataract Form and return it via one of two ways emailed to email@example.com or post to Ophthalmology Technicians, Eye Department, Royal Shrewsbury Hospital (please do not send via both methods for the same patient as this may result in two appointments).

-If you are registered with an English GP, from 1st January 2020, the NHS Diabetic Eye Screening Programme for Staffordshire and Shropshire will be provided by Midlands Partnership NHS Foundation Trust.
+If you are registered with an English GP, the NHS Diabetic Eye Screening Programme for Staffordshire and Shropshire will be provided by Midlands Partnership NHS Foundation Trust.
 For more information visit the Midlands Partnership Website.
-Any enquiries after 31 December, please call 01785 783283.
+For enquiries please call 01785 783283.

-If you are registered with a Welsh GP, from 1st January 2020 your Diabetic Eye Screening will be provided by Diabetic Eye Screening Wales.
+If you are registered with a Welsh GP, your Diabetic Eye Screening will be provided by Diabetic Eye Screening Wales.
 For more information visit the Eye Care Wales website or telephone 01443 844244.